-In summary the final design of the Temporary Airspace Change proposed in shown in Figure 3.
+In summary the final design of the Temporary Airspace Change proposed is detailed in Figures 5 and 6, and tables 3 and 4.

 Although flight plans for the UAV will never exceed 400 feet AGL (with this being the typical target height), the ceiling height for the corridor is requested to be 500 feet AGL, in order to allow a minimum of 100 feet buffer between the UAV flights and other airspace users.
+This translates to a ceiling height of 800 feet AMSL for Section 1 (adjacent to ATZ) and 700 feet AMSL for Section 2 (away from ATZ).

-Figure 3: NBEC Final ACP details
+Figure 5: NBEC Final ACP Overview